nextcloud/app_api/docs/DeployConfigurations.rst

 .. warning::

-	Administrator is responsible for security actions taken to configure Docker daemon connected to Nextcloud.
+	The administrator is responsible for the security actions taken to configure the Docker daemon connected to Nextcloud.
-	As for example look at the Docker Socket Proxy secured with strict rules without root access (`like in AIO <#nextcloud-in-docker-aio-all-in-one>`_)
+	For example, look at the Docker Socket Proxy protected by strict rules without root access (`like in AIO <#nextcloud-in-docker-aio-all-in-one>`_)

 There are several Docker Daemon Deploy configurations (example schemes):